ray-project/ray/doc/source/rllib/index.rst

         **RLlib Key Concepts**
         ^^^
-        Learn more about the core concepts of RLlib, such as environments, algorithms and policies.
+        Learn more about the core concepts of RLlib, such as Algorithms, environments, models, and learners.
         +++
         .. button-ref:: rllib-core-concepts
             :color: primary